justinsilvestre/classical-chinese/texts/ctp/ctp15.md

 The frost-chilled sound of his temple-bell enters the dying notes.
 I had not been aware that in the green hill's dusk
 The autumn clouds had darkened severalfold.

-A Sichuan monk, cradling a Green Silk lute,
-Westward descends Mt.
-Emei's peak.
-A single brush of his hand for me
-Is like listening to pines in a myriad valleys.